William S. Flynn

-William Smith Flynn (August 14, 1885 – April 13, 1966) of Providence, Rhode Island, was the 54th Governor of Rhode Island from 1923 to 1925.
+William Smith Flynn (August 14, 1885 – April 13, 1966) of Providence, Rhode Island, was the 54th governor of Rhode Island from 1923 to 1925.
 He was a progressive Democrat.

 Personal life

 Flynn was born August 14, 1885, in South Providence to James A. and Elizabeth C. (Kelly) Flynn, a family of Irish descent.
 His father was a police officer in Providence's fifth precinct.
 He had an older brother, John Flynn, who briefly played major league baseball, while his younger brother, Edmund W. Flynn, later served as Chief Justice of the Rhode Island Supreme Court from 1935 to 1957.
 He graduated Classical High School in 1903.

-Flynn worked his way through College of Holy Cross by working as a purser and ticket agent for the Providence steamship company.
+Flynn worked his way through the College of the Holy Cross by working as a purser and ticket agent for the Providence steamship company.
 He graduated from the College of the Holy Cross in 1907 and then Georgetown Law School in 1910.
 Flynn opened his law practice in Providence in 1911.

 His wife, Virginia H. Goodwin, died in 1960.
 Flynn's brother John A. Flynn was a lawyer and a Providence College baseball coach.
 His other brother, Frederick J. Flynn, was a New York attorney.